Rbootcamp-UHM/hw3-stretch/README.md

 1. Test and debug your script.
 As a final check, after saving your script, shut down R completely and then restart and run from source.
 Does it run without error?

 2. Submit:
   a.
+Your data,
+  b.
 Your script,
-  b. pdfs
-  c. any other output files
+  c. pdfs or any other output files

 3. As you go along start pushing your work up to your GitHub repo.
 Push early and push often!
 When you're done, submit it: